 What does the Robot look like?

-There are two robotic systems in use currently for orthopaedics in Australia: The Navio™ system (Right Top), and the MAKO™ system (Right Bottom).
+There are several robotic systems in use currently for orthopaedics in Australia: The Navio™ system (Right Top), and the MAKO™ system (Right Bottom) are most commonly used.
 The MAKO™ system uses a haptic robotic arm which is computer controlled to make the bone cuts, the NAVIO™ system uses a computer controlled burr whose position is controlled by the surgeon to make the bone cuts.
 Both are very similar in terms of accuracy of bone cuts.

 What are the advantages of Robotic Knee Replacement?